Cleaning dogs ears should be part of the general care of your Golden Retriever.

 Take a cotton ball and wipe any dirt or wax that you see.

-You can use a q-tip for cleaning the folds of his ears, but be careful that you do not insert it very far.
+You can use a q-tip for cleaning the folds of his ears, but do not actually insert it into his ear canal.
+This is just for the folds.

 Allow your Golden Retriever to again shake out any excess cleanser.